yinxiangshi/SMAPI/docs/technical/mod-package.md

 * **Detect game path:**
   The package automatically finds your game folder by scanning the default install paths and Windows registry.
 It adds two MSBuild properties for use in your `.csproj` file if needed:
-  $(GamePath)` and `$(GameExecutableName)`.
+  `$(GamePath)` and `$(GameExecutableName)`.

 * **Add assembly references:**
-  The package adds assembly references to SMAPI, Stardew Valley, xTile, and MonoGame (Linux/Mac) or XNA Framework (Windows).
+  The package adds assembly references to SMAPI, Stardew Valley, xTile, and the game framework (MonoGame on Linux/Mac, XNA Framework on Windows).
 It automatically adjusts depending on which OS you're compiling it on.
-  If you use [Harmony](https://github.com/pardeike/Harmony), it can optionally add a reference to that too.
+If you use [Harmony](https://stardewvalleywiki.com/Modding:Modder_Guide/APIs/Harmony), it can optionally add a reference to that too.

 * **Copy files into the `Mods` folder:**
   The package automatically copies your mod's DLL and PDB files, `manifest.json`, [`i18n`